Variations of baseball: Corkball

+Banana Ball

+Banana Ball is a proprietary baseball code invented by the Savannah Bananas.
+Its rules focus on sports entertainment.

 Games with no pitcher

 The following variations of baseball do not have a pitcher, meaning that the batter starts every play with possession of the ball.
 They may feature strikes, or the batter may automatically be out for failing to legally hit the ball into fair territory.

 Tee-ball

 Tee-ball is a popular introductory variant of baseball for children, with the ball placed on a "batting tee" each time a batter is prepared to hit.
 The batter hits the ball off the tee to commence play.
 Older players may be given the opportunity to face some pitches from their coach, making it easier for them to hit the ball while still helping them to progress toward facing an opposing pitcher.
 Each inning may be played until three outs, or until all players on the offensive team have had a turn to bat.

 Games with no bat

 The following games involve the use of either the hands or the legs in order to hit the ball.